LeapLabTHU/EfficientTrain/EVAL.md

 # Pre-trained Models & Evaluation

-Here we provide the evaluation instructions and the pre-trained models.
+Here we provide the pre-trained models and the evaluation instructions.

 ## ImageNet-1K pre-trained models